ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # MPC

 Let's start with multiparty quantum computations.
-Here we have n parties, and our goal is to jointly evaluate some quantum function.
+Here we have n parties, and our goal is to jointly evaluate some quantum circuit.
 It's got n quantum inputs; one from each party.
 Same idea with n outputs.
 So each party starts with their own private input, and they run some protocol.
 Exchange some messages that can be classical or quantum.